 to provide for a framework to enable the country to achieve its goal of eliminating single use plastic by the year 2022 and for matters connected therewith or incidental thereto.

-BE it enacted by Parliament in the Sixty-ninth Year of the Republic of India as follows:-
+$\ensuremath{\mathsf{BE}}$ it enacted by Parliament in the Seventy-third Year of the Republic of India as follows:-

-- 1. (1) This Act may be called the Single-use Plastic (Regulation) Act, 2020. - (2) It extends to the whole of India.
+1. (1) This Act may be called the Single-use Plastic (Regulation) Act, 2022.

-Short title, extent and commencement.
+Short title, extent and commencement